Meet Dayae Kim, LMFT

 I’m a Korean-American therapist living in Los Angeles, and I know what it’s like to feel the pressure of trying to do it all.
 Through my own therapy journey, I learned how to let go of unhelpful coping habits, take better care of myself, and show up more fully in my relationships.
 That experience is what inspires the work I do with my clients today.

 My work with creatives, entrepreneurs, and executive leaders is informed by both my clinical training and my personal relationships that provide insight into the realities of high-performance environments.
-Having a partner and a family member in executive and creative roles has given me a firsthand understanding and pattern fluency of how constant cognitive demand, pressure to perform, and limited mental rest impact mood, relationships, and overall well-being.
+Having a partner and a family member in executive and creative roles has given me firsthand understanding and pattern fluency in how constant cognitive demand, pressure to perform, and limited mental rest affect mood, relationships, and overall well-being.

 This perspective shapes my clinical approach: one that respects ambition and creativity while helping clients regulate their nervous system, interrupt unhelpful thought patterns, increase self-esteem, and create space to lead and create without operating in constant overdrive.